 The origins of the Western Orthodox University can be traced to 1888, when the Intercollegiate University was founded as a non-profit-making body in the United States of America, receiving charters from the legislatures of three different states between 1890 and 1938.
 These charters empowered the University to grant degrees, an activity which it carried out from headquarters in Chicago chiefly by means of correspondence education.
 The Chancellor of the University for many years was one of its doctoral graduates, Archbishop the Hon.
 Frederick E.J.
 Lloyd (1859-1933) (pictured left), a Welshman by birth who served as Archbishop-Primate of the American Catholic Church and a member of the House of Representatives for the State of Illinois.

 Lloyd oversaw the expansion of the Intercollegiate University to London, England, under his bishop in England, Archbishop Churchill Sibley (1858-1938) (pictured right), who he appointed Registrar.
+Sibley was the first Head of Music at Goldsmith’s College, London, and served as Director of Studies of the Victoria College of Music.
 Following Lloyd’s death in 1933, his widow, who was an heiress of considerable means, established the Lloyd Auxiliary Fund at the University for the assistance of the deserving.
 Under Archbishop Sibley’s very successful Chancellorship, the University continued its work from his home in Chelsea.
 The University was described in its publicity material as offering “exceptional advantages to earnest students through its varied carefully arranged courses of Study in Theology, Arts, Music and Practical Business” with degrees conferred “after thorough preparation” at an annual service in St George’s Church, Bloomsbury, London, which was followed by a banquet and speeches.
 Among the many graduates, clergy and schoolmasters were predominant, although the roll of alumni was diverse, even embracing an earl and several baronets.
 The journal of the University was “The Inter-Collegian”.
 The University conferred degrees from Bachelor to Doctor in divinity, law, arts, music, philosophy, literature, science, and commerce, and also awarded University Fellowships.
 It held degree examinations nine times a year.

 In February 1938, the Intercollegiate University separated into two parts, the British Division being divided from the activity in the rest of the world and re-structured.
 It was clearly stated that with the exception of the payment of examiners and its core administration, all others who served the University would do so on a purely voluntary basis.
 As a consequence, new offices were secured for the University’s Registry in Cromwell Road, South Kensington.
 Archbishop Sibley, now aged eighty, retired as Chancellor at the Convocation on 31 May 1938 and was presented with a loving-cup in recognition of “his long and devoted services to the University”.
 He was awarded the position of President during his retirement, dying in December of that year.
 “The Inter-Collegian” of July 1939, said in its tribute to Sibley, “He was a man of strong and somewhat complex character, uniting something of a Richelieu with a marked kindliness and great personal charm.”